 From this complicating ground, then, data literacy cannot begin with technical skills like making and interpreting bar charts and network diagrams.
 It necessitates a starting point grounded in higher-order critical thinking and making skills that connect data back to the social and political reality from which they were produced.

 But what might this look like in practice?
 In the remainder of this chapter, we outline three short cases of data visualization learning that come from our practice as educators and then analyze them in relation to the design principles laid out by one of us, Catherine, and Lauren Klein (2016), in our paper "Feminist Data Visualization."
 In that paper, we created six preliminary principles of feminist data visualization, drawing from work in feminist science and technology studies, feminist human-computer interaction, feminist digital humanities, and critical cartography & GIS.
 The principles are: (1) Rethink Binaries, (2) Embrace Pluralism, (3) Examine Power and Aspire to Empowerment, (4) Consider Context, (5) Legitimize Affect and Embodiment, and (6) Make Labor Visible.
-Due to space considerations as well as the exploratory nature of this work, we focus here on (2), (4) and (5) to analyze as they relate most directly to data visualization literacy.
+Due to space considerations as well as the exploratory nature of this work, we focus on analyzing (2), (4) and (5) as they relate most directly to data visualization literacy.

 Three Cases of Data Visualization Learning